jackiiechangg/Portfolio/Predicting-Stress-Levels-from-Employee- Factors/README.md

 # Predictive Modeling: Effects of Work Productivity & Lifestyle Habits on Employee Mental Health
-#### Disclaimer: This is a group project from a Machine Learning class I took in 2024!

 ### Tools & Techniques
 - Python